What is Ozone Depletion?

 Other chemicals that naturally destroy Ozone are Noy, Hox, Clx, which belong to the Nitrogen, Hydrogen and Chlorine families.

-Measurements of CFCs in the stratosphere are made from gas balloons, aircraft and satellites.
+Measurements of CFCs in the stratosphere are made from gas balloons, aircrafts and satellites.

-Sadly, there isn’t much humans can do to replenish the depleted Ozone, as it tends to recover slowly by itself.
-All we can do is to be more responsible with our manufacturing needs so that we do not introduce more CFCs into the air.
+Sadly, there is not a whole lot that humans can do to replenish the depleted Ozone, as it tends to recover slowly by itself.
+All we can do is to be more responsible for our manufacturing needs so that we do not introduce more CFCs into the air.